jvallikivi/mlmi4-vcl/GenerativeReplay/Readme.md

-This folder contains GR to VCL with/without Coreset.
+This folder contains GR to VCL with/without Coreset on Split-Datasets.

 Results are presented in several Notebooks, just due to convenience in training on Colab.
 The functions in different notebooks are actually the same.